carolinenomura/carolinenomura/README.md

 ## 🌿 Hi there!
 I'm Caroline Yumi

 I'm a full stack developer with a passion for technology and software development.
-Currently in my 5th semester in Systems Information at UFRRJ.
+Computer Science undergraduate student at Federal University of Rio de Janeiro (UFRJ).

 ---